The Clear Edge

 5. Pipeline thinning (fewer qualified leads entering the funnel)

-Ezra showed all 5 signs at $78K.
-Caught them early.
-Acted preemptively.
-Built the second channel before the first failed.
+Ezra showed all 5 signs at $78K, caught them early, acted before things broke, and built the second channel while the first one still worked.

-Too early (at $50K): Don’t have enough data on primary channel to know if it’s actually working long-term.
-Might diversify prematurely.
+• Too early (at $50K): Don’t have enough data on the primary channel to know if it’s working long term, so you might diversify too soon.

-Too late (at $105K): Primary channel already failing.
-Building a new channel under revenue pressure.
-Reactive crisis management.
+• Too late (at $105K): The primary channel is already failing, so you end up building a new channel under revenue pressure in reactive crisis mode.

-Sweet spot ($75K-$85K): Primary channel validated and working.
-Early warning signs are visible.
-Time to build before the crisis hits.
+• Sweet spot ($75K–$85K): The primary channel is validated and working, early warning signs are visible, and it’s the right time to build before a crisis hits.

 Ezra hit this window perfectly. $78K with declining referrals but still producing.
-Built partnerships while referrals supported revenue.
-Smooth transition from single to multi-channel.
+He built partnerships while referrals supported revenue, creating a smooth transition from a single channel to a multi-channel system.

 The Acquisition Evolution Framework: